hlimbo/Project3/ROOT/README.txt

 ------------------------------------------------------------
 Before beginning, rename your previous ROOT to something else to keep your original data.
-Afterwards, take the war file and rename it from ccopelan_project3.war to ROOT.war and drop it into the webapps folder of your tomcat installation.
+Afterwards, take the war file and rename it from gamesstation_webapp.war to ROOT.war and drop it into the webapps folder of your tomcat installation.
 When the tomcat server is running, it should automatically create the ROOT folder after a little bit of